Back-illuminated sensor: Description

-A traditional, front-illuminated digital camera is constructed in a fashion similar to the human eye, with a lens at the front and photodetectors at the back.
+A traditional, retronymically called front-illuminated digital camera is constructed in a fashion similar to the human eye, with a lens at the front and photodetectors at the back.
 This traditional orientation of the sensor places the active matrix of the digital camera image sensor—a matrix of individual picture elements—on its front surface and simplifies manufacturing.
 The matrix and its wiring, however, block some of the light, and thus the photocathode layer can only receive the remainder of the incoming light; the blockages reduces the signal that is available to be captured.

 A back-illuminated sensor contains the same elements, but arranges the wiring behind the photocathode layer by flipping the silicon wafer during manufacturing and then thinning its reverse side so that light can strike the photocathode layer without passing through the wiring layer.
 This change can improve the chance of an input photon being captured from about 60% to over 90%, (i.e. a 1/2 stop faster) with the greatest difference realised when pixel size is small, as the light capture area gained in moving the wiring from the top (light incident) to bottom surface (paraphrasing the BSI design) is proportionately larger for a smaller pixel.
 BSI-CMOS sensors are most advantageous in partial sun and other low light conditions.
 Placing the wiring behind the light sensors is similar to the difference between a cephalopod eye and a vertebrate eye.
 Orienting the active matrix transistors behind the photocathode layer can lead to a host of problems, such as crosstalk, which causes image noise, dark current, and color mixing between adjacent pixels.
 Thinning also makes the silicon wafer more fragile.
 These problems could be solved through improved manufacturing processes, but only at the cost of lower yields, and consequently higher prices.
 Despite these issues, early BI sensors found uses in niche roles where their better low-light performance was important.
 Early uses included industrial sensors, security cameras, microscope cameras and astronomy systems.

 Other advantages of a BSI sensor include wider angular response (giving more flexibility for lens design) and possibly faster readout rates.
 Disadvantages include worse response uniformity.